moledoc/moledoc/Git/README.md

 git pull/push --set-upstream origin main
 ```

 When having multiple branches, then it is recommended to use git worktree instead.
-That is because in that case each branch gets its own dedicated directory and switching between branches is less confusing.
+In that case each branch gets its own dedicated directory and switching between branches is less confusing.
+Only negative point is that git worktree branch doesn't show how many commits ahead/behind your local repository is compared to the remote repository.
 Easiest to set up git worktree is with clone command.

 ```sh
 # git worktree using clone command